stepleton/cameo/aphid/README.md

 listed under "Recommended Debian images", look for them under "Older Debian images" further down on the page.
 Newer images may work but have not been tested.

+(The `Debian 10.3 2020-04-06 4GB SD IoT` image is not recommended as it lacks support for the optional [power-off robustness mechanism](
+#8-optional-enable-power-off-robustness-for-the-root-filesystem) described
+below.
+[A feature request](
+https://github.com/beagleboard/Latest-Images/issues/80) to restore this support in future BeagleBone.org Debian Linux disk images has been filed.)

 Follow these steps to set up the Cameo/Aphid software on your PocketBeagle: